Is infant formula a substitute for breastmilk?

 The risk of infection among formula-fed babies is greater than among those who are breastfed.
 This is partly due to the absence of a mother’s antibodies and partly due to the risk of the infant formula being contaminated by the water added to it.
 To reduce the risk of infection from infant formula, it must be made with cool boiled water and then be refrigerated.
 Pre-prepared infant formula should not be kept for longer than 24 hours.

 Incorrect preparation of feeds can lead to an intake of too many or too few kilojoules (energy).
-The number of scoops required and the size of the scoops vary between brands, and this can cause confusion.
+The number of scoops required and the size of the scoops vary between brands and this can cause confusion.
 Given this, it is important to follow the manufacturer’s advice as printed on the label.
+To ensure formula is prepared correctly, remember to:

 Most infant formulas contain substantially more protein than breastmilk and it’s considered that this increased protein content may promote increased rates of overweight and obesity in formula-fed children.
 Human breastmilk contains 1–1.1g protein per 100mL compared to 1.3–2.0g protein per 100mL in infant formulas available in Australia (NHMRC, 2012).